numidium/dfu-mods/FlatReplacer/readme.txt

 Regions - Integer Array - Region IDs that the replacement should appear in.
 The supplied values must be enclosed in square brackets ([]) and each value must be separated by a ",".
 Supply a -1 in the first position to make the replacement apply to all regions.
 Subsequent values will be ignored.
 See https://en.uesp.net/wiki/Daggerfall_Mod:Region_Numbers for region indices.

+LocationTypes - Integer - Represents the location type filter that replacement will be subjected to.
+No filter is applied by default.
+The following values determine the filter:
+0 - All location types (no filter)
+1 - Buildings only
+2 - Dungeons only
+3 - Buildings and Castles (Currently the same as 0.
+This value will only be useful if more location types are added in a future release.)

 FactionId - Integer - A number representing the faction which the interior must belong to in order for the replacement to take place.
 Supply a -1 to ignore the interior's faction.